FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 	~$ ps aux | grep firos
 	user    6576  0.1  0.4 513748 18184 pts/10   Sl+  15:38   0:02 python firos_path/scripts/core.py

-If the firos mapserver has not been configured you'll get the output shon above, otherwise you'll get two process related to firos:
+If the firos mapserver has not been configured you'll get the output shown above, otherwise you'll get two process related to firos:

 ::